 Here’s Why Analog Timekeeping beats Digital Hands Down

-Over 43 years ago back in the late ’60s, the digital flip clock was born.
-It was cool, novel and fun to watch.
-Since then, we’ve used digital readouts from watches to computers to smart phones—pushing the analog clock out to the curb.
+Over 45 years ago back in the late ’60s, the digital flip clock was born.
+It was cool, novel and fun to watch if flip.
+Since then we’ve adapted digital readouts on watches to computers to smart phones—pushing the analog clock out to the curb.
 But could digital clocks be affecting our daily performance big-time?

 Time wear it all began

 Wearing a watch as a kid gave me a sense of responsibility.
-It nudged me to timely do things like homework or when my next class started.
+It nudged me to do things like homework or when my next class started.
 As responsibilities grew, I learned to value my relationship with time.
 We became good friends.
-I saw and felt orderly movement right along side my day when wearing a watch.
+I saw and felt orderly movement when wearing a watch.
 Each number became a visual landmark as the hourly hand confidently strutted passed each number as I went about my day.

 Digital vs. Analog timekeeping

-Unfortunately over time our personal digital readout world can carelessly be chopped-up and assigned into life-task segments.
-I find that digital time tends to manage our time quite differently which causes people to work like mini computers—dehumanizing our value of time.
+Unfortunately, it seems that over time our personal digital readout world can carelessly be chopped-up and assigned into life-task segments.
+I find that digital time tends to manage our time quite differently which may cause people to work like mini computers—dehumanizing our value of time.
 With that said, there is an important role for digital timekeeping which are found in sensors, countdowns, prompts, computer code and we can’t forget some of our favorite sporting events.

 The droplets vs. water in glass analogy